Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

 Time | Topic | Type
 ---- | ---- | ----
+15 min | Review of fields. | Presentation
+15 min | Facet theory. | Presentation
+20 min | Facets in eXist-db searching. | Presentation
-90 min | Together as a group, we deconstruct and rewrite the app’s search functionality. | Presentation
+40 min | Together as a group, we deconstruct and rewrite the app’s search functionality. | Code lab

 ## 3:30–4:00: Coffee break

-## 4:00–5:30: International Image Interoperability Framework (IIIF) and Linked Open Data (LOD)
+## 4:00–5:30: IIIF with Jeffrey Witt

 Time | Topic | Type
 ---- | ---- | ----
-90 min | Jeffrey Witt presents on IIIF. | Presentation
+90 min | International Image Interoperability Framework (IIIF) and Linked Open Data (LOD). | Presentation

 We’ll end each day with a request for feedback, based on a general version of the day’s outcome goals, and we’ll try to adapt on the fly to your responses.
 You can fill out a feedback form at [insert URL here]